Lokesu/dice-game/README.md

 # dice
-A simple dice game for two players.
+A simple dice game for two players using HTML, CSS and JavaScript.